algorithmsbooks/optimization/README.md

 * p.
 78: Change eq 5.26 to use s of k+1 rather than s of k.
 RMSProp uses the most recent value. (thanks to Michael Gobble)
 * Fig 5.7: change "hypermomentum" in legend to "hypergradient" and change caption to begin: "Hypergradient versions of gradient descent and Nesterov momentum compared on..."
 * p.
 110: Change "elseif yr > ys" to use \geq
 * p.
+138: Covariance matrix adaptation had inconsistencies with the recommended implementation in the original work.
+Primarily, this changes eq 8.18 such that first m_elite entries sum to 1, that all entries sum to approx 0, and that weights need not be non-negative.
+Eq 8.19 and 8.22 only sum to m_elite. (thanks to Arec Jamgochian)
+* p.
 160: The ref to eq.
 9.8 in the last paragraph should actually be to eq.
 9.7. (thanks to Anthony Corso and Joan Creus-Costa)
 * p.
 171: There should be minus signs instead of plus signs before each of the x_i terms under the square root (thanks to Zhengyu Chen)
 * p.
 174: Eq 10.20 should have a + instead of a - as the gradients must point in opposite directions and mu is non-negative (thanks to Erez Krimsky)